 Check out this post: How to Live Abroad and Travel the World as an Online English Teacher or download our free e-book:

 Adventurous Things to do in Puerto Vallarta and Fun Excursions

 23. Go Snorkeling at Los Arcos

-It’s one of the top things to do in Puerto Vallarta for snorkelers.
+It’s one of the best things to do in Puerto Vallarta for snorkelers.

 There are a few different ways to get there.
 The cheapest way would be to go to Mismaloya and hire a panga (small boat).
 Most of them have snorkels and masks.